MadScienceZone/gma-mapper/README.md

 `mapper` on its own, merely execute `bin/mapper.tcl` as a command by having it in your `$PATH` or using the Tcl/Tk `wish` command (e.g. `wish mapper.tcl`).

+### Integrated Usage
+If using with the full GMA toolset, the `gma mapper` command will use the environment variable `GMA_MAPPER` to find the top-level directory of where you cloned this repository (thus `$GMA_MAPPER/bin/mapper.tcl` is the executable mapper script).
+You may need to set `GMA_TCLSH` to point to your `tclsh` interpreter if the `gma` script can't find it on its own.

 ## Versioning
 Until the mapper is rewritten in Python and/or Go, it has its own 3._x_ version number.
 Once it is ported, that will bump its version to 4._x_.
 We have not yet